2026-06-03

 Spouse TFSA / RRSP / LIF (or LIRA) (Couple mode) Enter spouse balances separately so MayRetire can optimize household withdrawals and taxation.

-follows the app’s LIF/LIRA modeling behavior.
+LIF/LIRA modeling behavior.

 Figure 6: Non-Registered Account